Rio (song): Music video

-As of October 2021 "Rio" is the third most streamed Duran Duran song in the UK.

 B-sides, bonus tracks and remixes

 There are 13 different official mixes of "Rio", many of which are edits of the album version or Kershenbaum remix with fades in various places.

 The B-side of the November 1982 original United Kingdom single was "The Chauffeur (Blue Silver)", an acoustic version of the moody album track.
 The B-side of the April 1983 reissue in the United States was an upbeat remix of "Hold Back the Rain".
 The B-side of the 12-inch single included a remix of "My Own Way".

-In 1998 Recall 22 (Dan Bewick and Matt Frost) released three new promo mixes of "Rio" in France.